MicrosoftDocs/fabric-docs/docs/admin/service-admin-portal-workspaces.md

 ### Restore a deleted My workspace as an app workspace

-When users are deleted from the company's Active Directory, their My workspaces show up as *Deleted* in the State column on the Workspaces page in the Admin portal.
+When users are deleted from the company's Active Directory, their My workspaces show up as *Deleted* in the State column on the Workspaces page in the admin portal.
 Fabric admins can restore deleted My workspaces as app workspaces that other users can collaborate in.

 During this restoration process, the Fabric admin needs to assign at least one Workspace admin in the new app workspace, as well as give the new workspace a name.
-After the workspace has been restored, it shows up as *Workspace* in the Type column on the Workspaces page in the Admin portal.
+After the workspace has been restored, it shows up as *Workspace* in the Type column on the Workspaces page in the admin portal.

 To restore a deleted My workspace as an app workspace:

-1. In the Fabric Admin portal, open the Workspaces page and find the deleted personal workspace you want to restore.
+1. In the Fabric admin portal, open the Workspaces page and find the deleted personal workspace you want to restore.
 1. Select the workspace and then choose **Restore** from the ribbon, or select **More options (...)** and choose **Restore**.
 1. In the Restore workspaces panel that appears, give a new name to the workspace and assign at least one user the Admin role in the workspace.
 1. When done, select **Restore**.